Meet VADANZ President Dr Sally Cockburn

 I see our role at VADANZ as supporting doctors to get better outcomes for patients, and education is key.
 I’d like VADANZ to be very involved in the communities of practice and with care navigator services.

-As the new Chair, I’d also like to hear from the membership about what they want us to concentrate on.
+As the new President, I’d also like to hear from the membership about what they want us to concentrate on.

 VAD can be an isolating practice and we need support from our colleagues.
 That’s why the VAD conference is so important, where we will all get a chance to meet and greet like-minded professionals.
 I’m looking forward to meeting many of our members there.